functional-web-app/fwa.dev/src/views/md/goals.md

 # Goals

 - Accessible and inclusive by default.
-- Full-stack persistence, eventing and other backend affordances are built-in first-class.
+- Author and maintain only unique business logic as pure cloud functions.
-- Author and maintain only unique business logic.
+- Full-stack persistence, eventing and other backend affordances are built-in first-class autoscaling managed services.
 - Minimize code _and_ infra dependencies while ensuring both are explicity declared.

 # Non-goals